 Military divorce comes with its own unique challenges, especially if one or both spouses are on active duty.
 Procedurally, military families need to check that they meet the residency requirement before filing for divorce in Virginia.
 If the spouse not filing is on active duty, serving notice of the divorce petition can be difficult, and there are laws that protect military spouses from default judgments in divorce in these situations as well as provisions that allow for a stay of proceedings until that spouse returns from active duty.

 When there are children involved in a military divorce, child custody and support also require special consideration.
 This is particularly true if one or both spouses are transferred to another base or deployed on active duty.
-An experienced military divorce attorney like those at Select Law Partners, PLC can help craft a parenting plan that meets the needs of the parents and the child in these situations.
+An experienced military divorce attorney like those at Select Law Partners, PLLC can help craft a parenting plan that meets the needs of the parents and the child in these situations.
 This may include discussions about sole or joint custody, the allocation of legal and physical custody, visitation schedules, travel arrangements, and more.
 Once the divorce is finalized, our office can continue to assist clients of military divorce with modifications to a parenting plan as relocation or deployment occurs.

 Finally, like federal employee divorces in Virginia, military divorce also requires special considerations for retirement and other military benefits.
 The Uniformed Services Former Spouse Protection Act (USFSPA) entitles a non-military spouse to a share of these benefits if certain requirements are met, and military pensions also come with their own rules on distribution in divorce cases.
 For example, under the USFSPA a non-military spouse may collect military retirement benefits so long as the marriage lasted at least 10 years during which the military spouse performed at least 10 years of service credited toward retirement.
 Our military divorce lawyer understands how these laws may impact your case and will explain how these nuanced issues may affect the property division as well as your short and long-term finances.